 Publishers sometimes offer a statistical analysis of how sound an index is.
 The structure of an index is an integral component of the analysis.
-It explains the conceptual framework of the index in terms of the indicators used and their roles is reflected in the statistical properties of the index.
-That analysis covers two broad perspectives.
-The first one is to what extent the indicators and their groupings are distinct from one another, and to what extent do they contribute to the phenomenon the index claims to measure.
+It explains the conceptual framework of the index in terms of the indicators used and their roles as reflected in the statistical properties of the index.
+That analysis covers two broad perspectives: (1) the extent to which the indicators and their groupings are distinct from one another, and (2) the extent to which they contribute to the phenomenon the index claims to measure.
 Although it is not the defining analysis of an index, it gives a view of its quality.